-AWS API Gateway helps us to develop the RESTful APIs.
-In some cases, especially for a B2B business, sometimes we need to expose the API’s to a few customers and restrict them on the number or the rate of API calls.
+AWS API Gateway helps us to develop RESTful APIs.
+In some cases, especially for a B2B business, sometimes we need to expose the APIs to a few customers and restrict them on the number or the rate of API calls.

 Usage plans help you to define maximum request quotas and manage request rates while sharing your API with others.
 API Gateway allows us to create API Keys for each of the customers.

-By using Usage Plans you can control the 3 aspects to access an API:
+By using Usage Plans, you can control the 3 aspects of accessing an API:

 - API/Stage that can be accessed